Kevin-Carlos/aria-document-generator/README.md

 ## Immediate Goals
 - [x] Setup repository
-- [ ] Create the template for at least one document used by NNMTA
+- [x] Create the template for at least one document used by NNMTA
 - [ ] Hook the document generator to the main web application using Flask
+- [ ] Refactor the code to implement a modular design and the DRY principle
 - [ ] Show a proof of concept to stakeholders

 ## Future Work